8

 DESIGN & STYLING

-Put it next to a bZ4X and there are more visual differences than there are between the Skoda twins – particularly the C-HR+’s kinked shoulder line and round wheel-arch trims.
-There’s a lot going on with the design – busy surfacing, a ‘coupé’ roofline and a ducktail spoiler – yet all together it manages to look not particularly distinctive.
+Put it next to a bZ4X and there are more visual differences than there are between the Skoda siblings – particularly the C-HR+’s kinked shoulder line and round wheel-arch trims.
+There’s a lot going on with the design (busy surfacing, a ‘coupé’ roofline and a ducktail spoiler), yet all together it manages to look not particularly distinctive.

 ‘C-HR’ isn’t just a random set of letters and punctuation.
 When the original came out, Toyota said it stood for Coupé High Rider.
 File with Midship Runabout…

 Peculiarly, despite being the cheaper, smaller model, the C-HR+ has a bigger battery option than the recently updated bZ4X.
-The entry-level battery is the same: a 57.7kWh (total capacity) pack that comes with a single 165bhp motor and which – one imagines – will have limited popularity in the UK.
+The entry-level battery is the same: a 57.7kWh (total capacity) pack that comes with a single 165bhp motor and, one imagines, will have limited popularity in the UK.

 The long-range option is where it’s at: it has a 77kWh pack (rather than bZ4X’s 73kWh), which, in combination with the single 221bhp front motor, gives it 378 miles of range, or 350 miles with the 20in wheels that most people will probably pick.
-That’s more than a Skoda Elroq 85, despite having a smaller battery.
-We’re still waiting for a final WLTP efficiency figure, but based on that range it sounds fairly impressive.
-Go for the dual-motor model, with 338bhp, and the range does drop a bit.
+That’s more than the Elroq 85, despite having a smaller battery.

-The C-HR+ has the same 150kW DC charge speed, which looks a bit weedy in the bZ4X when compared with the Hyundai Ioniq 5, but it is perfectly acceptable here in this lower segment.
+A maximum DC charging speed of 150kW looks a bit weedy in the bZ4X when compared with the Hyundai Ioniq 5, but it's perfectly acceptable here in this lower segment.

 INTERIOR